-But how do you go about onboarding clients as a live video producer and ensure that the show goes off without a hitch?
+How do you go about onboarding clients as a live producer and ensure that the show goes off without a hitch?
 What are the things you need to think about?

 Take the Wisconsin Association of Cheer and Pom Coaches Regionals (and State Championship) virtual.
-The event included four regional events on the same day within the state of Wisconsin at four unique sites that needed to be live streamed out behind a paywall.
+The event included four regional events on the same day in Wisconsin at four unique sites that needed to be live streamed from behind a paywall.
 Depending on the region, each live stream broadcast was between 8-12 hours in length.
 That’s over 40 hours of live content!

 This meant that we needed to be on-site(s) and ready to go for a full day of live streaming.